HL7/fhir-us-mcc/input/pagecontent/index.md

 ### Overview

 ### Introduction
 This HL7&reg; IG defines FHIR R4 profiles, structures, extensions, transactions and value sets needed to represent, query for, and exchange Care Plan information.
 It defines how to represent coded content used to support the care planning activities focusing on the needs of patients with multiple chronic conditions.
-This initial version focuses on Chronic Kidney Disease.
-Prior to balloting in September of 2022, addition chronic condition profiles and content will be developed representing Type 2 diabetes mellitus, common cardiovascular disease (hypertension, ischemic heart disease and heart failure), and pain .The profiles defined within this IG were based on data elements of importance identified by the National Institute of Health's (NIH) National Institute of Diabetes and Digestive and Kidney Disease technical expert panels.
+This initial version focuses on Chronic Kidney Disease Type 2 diabetes mellitus, common cardiovascular disease (hypertension, ischemic heart disease and heart failure), chronic pain and Long Covid.The profiles defined within this IG were based on data elements of importance identified by the National Institute of Health's (NIH) National Institute of Diabetes and Digestive and Kidney Disease technical expert panels.

 A Care Plan is a consensus-driven dynamic plan that represents a patient’s and Care Team Members’ prioritized concerns, goals, planned and actual interventions and the resultant care outcomes.
 It serves as a blueprint shared by all Care Team Members (including the patient, their caregivers, and providers), to guide the patient’s care.
 A Care Plan integrates multiple interventions proposed by multiple providers and disciplines for multiple conditions.
 A Care Plan may represent one or more Care Plans and serves to reconcile and resolve conflicts between the various plans developed for a specific patient by different providers.
 It supports the following use cases: